liamfrazer/software-engineer-journey/docs/Books/The Pragmatic Programmer/Tips.md

 * Provide options, don't make lame excuses
 * Don't live with broken windows
 * Be a catalyst for change
-* It's easier to ask f
+* It's easier to ask for forgiveness than it is to get permission
+* Remembering the big picture
+* Make quality a requirements isse